dotnet/linker/docs/design/steps-explained.md

 To know if something has been marked to be linked, or processed, the linker is using a functionality of Cecil called annotations.
 Almost everything in Cecil can be annotated.
-Concretely, it means that almost everything owns an Hashtable in which you can add what you want, using the keys and the values you want.
+Concretely, it means that almost everything owns an hashtable in which you can add what you want, using the keys and the values you want.

 So the linker will annotate assemblies, types, methods and fields to know